Thermometer for Meat

 1. Insert the Probe Correctly

-Make sure to insert the thermometer probe into the thickest part of the meat, avoiding bones, fat, and gristle.
+Insert the thermometer probe into the thickest part of the meat, avoiding bones, fat, and gristle.
 These areas can give inaccurate readings and affect the quality of the result.

 2. Clean the Thermometer After Each Use